有機ELの世界に

 In 2007, a domestic manufacturer released the world's first 11-inch OLED TV, using Idemitsu Kosan's blue OLED materials.

-Furthermore, in the 2010s, overseas manufacturers began developing large OLED TVs, and OLED TV was released in 2013.
+Furthermore, in the 2010s, overseas manufacturers began developing large OLED TVs, and 55-inch OLED TV was released in 2013.

 グローバルに展開する